Free talks to schools and youth groups

 It is an interactive and mindful reminder of the things humans and animals all need to stay healthy and happy.

-Download our children's risk assessment documentation to ensure safety around animals during our education talks.
+Download our children’s risk assessment and code of conduct documentation to ensure safety during our education talks.